murribu/wcsb/src/notes/meetings.2025-03-17.md

 [[people.board.Dennis Driggers]] noted that he received many emails that expressed concern over the materials chosen for AP Psychology.
 He proposed an amendment to extract that book from the approval process for this month and delay it to next month, so that he can have time to review the book further.

 During that discussion, [[people.board.Donna Clements]] proposed an amendment to that amendment that would select the Cengage textbook for this course, noting that this was an area of expertise for her. [[people.admin.Dave Allen]] and [[people.admin.Leigh Webb]] talked about the 9 AP Psychology teachers in the district.
 Their students have consistently performed exceedingly well on the AP Psych exam, and they unanimously chose the BFW Myers textbook.
 The parent/educator committee chose the BFW Myers textbook unanimously as well.
 But Ms. Clements wanted to choose Cengage instead.
-This effort failed by a vote of [2-9](https://www.threads.net/@murribu/post/DHU0mbFNT1E), with [[people.board.Tony Bostic]] joining Mrs. Clements in the affirmative.
+This effort failed by a vote of [2-9](https://www.threads.net/@murribu/post/DHU0mbFNT1E), with [[people.board.Tony Bostic]] joining Ms. Clements in the affirmative.

 After that, they were back to merely delaying the adoption of the AP Psych textbook.
 That amendment passed 7-3-1.
 The dissent was [[people.board.Melissa Wyatt]], [[people.board.Eric Welch]], and [[people.board.Jay Galbreath]], with [[people.board.Margie Johnson]] abstaining.
 So they will vote on this textbook probably next month.